-Is it pretentious of me to assume Isabelle would change her plans solely for me and my raging libido?
+Is it pretentious of me to assume a beautiful stranger would change her plans solely for me and my raging libido?
 Not if you are as cocky as me.
 Furthermore, Isabelle’s boarding pass reveals she’s traveling to the town everyone considers mine, and now that I have the credentials needed to bump her flight from economy to business class, my odds are even more improved.

 The knowledge she is on her period should alter my plan of attack, but what can I say, success doesn’t come to those who back down.
-Isabelle has sparked an interest out of me.
+She has sparked an interest in me.
 Is it more than a mutual attraction?
 I don’t know, but since I have the means to find out, I don’t need to summarize.
-I can fact check.
+I can fact-check.

 I curse out loud.
 “Fuck.”

-While Isabelle makes her way to the plastic chairs stretching one end of JFK airport to the other, I gather up her belongings as I tried earlier.
-Once I have them placed back into a satchel that should be burned since it’s so hideously ugly, I join Isabelle at the side of the bustling terminal.
+While the mysterious stranger makes her way to the plastic chairs stretching from one end of JFK to the other, I gather up her belongings as I tried earlier.
+Once I have them placed back into a satchel that should be burned since it’s so hideously ugly, I join her at the side of the bustling terminal.
 My stalk across the room doesn’t go unnoticed.
-Not only is Isabelle eyeing my arrogant strut, so are several other female admirers.
+Not only is the ravened-haired beauty eyeing my arrogant strut, so are several other female admirers.
 My father forever encouraged me to dress for success.
-I started listening to him when I realized the ladies appreciate it even more than the men I was wheeling and dealing.
+I started listening to him when I realized the ladies appreciate it even more than the men I was wheeling and dealing with.